Zincipax-legendary/Legendary-Bot/data.md

-# Privacy Policy for Legendary
+# Privacy Policy for the Legendary Bot

 🛡️ **Welcome to Legendary Bot!** 🤖